fbpx

 The popularity of bay windows in Philadelphia can be traced back to England.
 Way back!
 Starting in the 5th century.
 During the Gothic period, 12th to 16th century, bay windows were known as “oriel” windows.

 During the English Renaissance, 15th – 17th century, many of the grand houses of the Baroque period featured bay windows that illuminated the ornate detailing of the time.
-A variation of the bay window is the curved bow or circle bay window.
-These first appeared in 16th century England and migrated to the United States during the Federal period.
+A variation of the bay window is the curved bow or circular bay window.
+These first appeared in 16th-century England and migrated to the United States during the Federal period.

 One of the most exciting and innovative uses of bay windows was Oriel Chambers, built in Liverpool in 1864.
 It was the world’s first building featuring a metal-framed glass curtain wall, considered to be one of the most influential buildings of its age.